10 At-Home Bodyweight Exercises You Can Do Anywhere

 Run forward while doing high knees.

-It is a simple yet great cardio, leg and core exercise.
+Running on the spot with high knees is a simple, yet great, cardio, leg and core exercise.

 Circuit training is a method of exercise that uses brief and-- usually-- high-intensity intervals of varying exercises, with little to no rest in between.
 A complete circuit is all of the prescribed exercises performed back to back.